 If you are not keen on a guided tour, head to the Englischer Garten or English Garden – Munich’s largest urban park.

-Did you know that English Garden is even larger than New York’s Central Park?
+Did you know that the Englischer Garden is even larger than New York’s Central Park?

 Stunning Nymphenburg Palace near Munich Germany

-Head to Nymphenburg Palace on the second day of your Munich trip.
-It is a beautiful Bavarian palace located on the western outskirts of the city and easy to get to.
+On the second day of your Munich trip, head to Nymphenburg Palace.
+This beautiful Bavarian palace is located on the western outskirts of the city and is easy to reach.

 Hop on the S-Bahn to Laim and take a bus to Schloss Nymphenburg.
 Or take a U-Bahn to Roktreuzplatz and take a tram to the palace.

-Nymphenburg Palace, beautiful Nymphenburg gardens, and several museums located on site can easily take up a day of your time in Munich.
-But if you are short on time, I highly recommend taking a look inside the palace to explore the Stone Hall and take a peek inside the Beauty Gallery of King Ludwig I.
+Nymphenburg Palace, beautiful Nymphenburg gardens, and several museums can easily take up a day of your time in Munich.
+But if you are short on time, I recommend exploring the Stone Hall and the Beauty Gallery of King Ludwig I inside the palace.

-But most importantly, do not miss strolling through the beautiful parks which are themselves a work of art.
-They have been inspired by the French gardens of Versailles and have huge fountains, canals, bridges, and lakes to discover.
+But most importantly, do not miss strolling through the beautiful parks, which are themselves works of art.
+They were inspired by the French gardens of Versailles and have huge fountains, canals, bridges, and lakes to discover.

-The palace is open from 9am – 6pm from April-mid-October and 10am – 4pm from mid-October-March.
-So, if you are visiting in fall or winter, you might want to come here early to be able to see it all.
+The palace is open from 9am—6pm from April to mid-October and 10am—4pm from mid-October to March.
+So, if you are visiting in fall or winter, you might want to come here early to see it all.
 Check out updated hours on the official website before you go.

 Map of 2 days in Munich itinerary

-Click on the map to open in Google Maps and access directions to all these Munich attractions.
+Click on the map to open Google Maps and access directions to all these Munich attractions.

 Spring is also the best time to explore Munich on foot.
 Carry a light jacket for the evenings.